Skip to main content

 It is not automatic.
 The 5% for the first five years is described for start-ups, but only when qualification conditions are met.
 One cited condition is that the person has not previously carried out the same job activity in the relevant way.

 No. Flat tax here covers income tax treatment, but social contributions still apply.
-The grounded material cites 25% of taxable income and also states enrolment with INPS is required within 30 days after registration.
+For freelancers registered solely with INPS Gestione Separata, the 2025 contribution rate is approximately 26.07% of taxable income, and enrolment with INPS is required within 30 days after registration.

 The first is the special flat-rate scheme, while Ordinario is the alternative VAT-account regime.
 In practice, treat them as distinct options and base the choice on verified registration and activity facts.